thevien257/STM32F4-baremetal-drivers/README.md

 For example: if pin_number is 5, then 5 % 8 = 5, so we use position 5 in AFR[0].
 If pin_number is 10, then 10 % 8 = 2, so we use position 2 in AFR[1].

+> Trick: We can divide the pin number by the number of pins in the register to get the register index (low/high).
+And we can use the modulus operator to get the position of the pin in the register.

 Finally, we can configure the alternate function as follows:

 ```c